 Rarely, stinging or burning may occur.

 The duration of treatment will vary with the type of lesion and may extend from a few days to several weeks, according to therapeutic response.
-Relapses, more common in chronic active lesions than in self-limited conditions, usually respond to retreatment.
+Relapses, more common in chronic active lesions than in self-limited conditions, usually respond to treatment.

 Eye: Instill one or two drops of solution into the conjunctival sac every hour during the day and every two hours during the night as initial therapy.
 When a favorable response is observed, reduce dosage to one drop every four hours.
 Later, further reduction in dosage to one drop three or four times daily may suffice to control symptoms.

 Ear: Clean the aural canal thoroughly and sponge dry.
 Instill the solution directly into the aural canal.
 A suggested initial dosage is three or four drops two or three times a day.
 When a favorable response is obtained, reduce dosage gradually and eventually discontinue.

 If preferred, the aural canal may be packed with a gauze wick saturated with solution.
 Keep the wick moist with the preparation and remove from the ear after 12 to 24 hours.
 Treatment may be repeated as often as necessary at the discretion of the physician.

 Dexamethasone sodium phosphate ophthalmic solution USP, 0.1% is supplied in a plastic squeeze bottle with a white cap and a controlled drop tip in the following size: 5 mL fill in a 10 mL bottle - NDC 24208-720-02